MicrosoftDocs/winrt-api/windows.storage/storagefile_getthumbnailasync_1575071988.md

 ## -remarks
 For guidance about choosing the best thumbnail mode, see [Guidelines and checklist for thumbnails](http://msdn.microsoft.com/library/46868748-8847-49ed-a07f-324e77b27da4).

-> In Windows Phone Store app, the [StorageFile.GetThumbnailAsync](storagefile_getthumbnailasync.md) method returns the default icon for a music file instead of the expected icon.
+> In Windows Phone 8.x app, the [StorageFile.GetThumbnailAsync](storagefile_getthumbnailasync.md) method returns the default icon for a music file instead of the expected icon.
 This happens when you call the [StorageFile.GetThumbnailAsync](storagefile_getthumbnailasync.md) method with a [ThumbnailMode](../windows.storage.fileproperties/thumbnailmode.md) value of **MusicView**.

 ## -examples